corrupted-application/essentials/README.md

 **Description:**
 - Variant of the `beep` command for Windows.
-- Plays a beep using Powershell.
+- Plays a beep using winsound.
 - The first parameter (800) is frequency in Hz, while the second parameter (500) is duration in milliseconds.
 - You can also call the command without specifying parameters, it is 800, 500 by default.